-A Collector’s View of Classic Smoking Pipes
+Classic Smoking Pipes of History

 The Native Americans were the first people to smoke tobacco in pipes in the eastern woodlands of North American between 500 BCE and 500 CE.
 Indigenous tobacco in clay or stone platform pipes were used and bowls became more sculptural over time.
 Learn more about the history of classic smoking pipes.